Thanks to Our Partners

 LandScope America reflects the vision of Carl W. Knobloch, Jr. for advancing conservation of our nation’s natural heritage.
 We are deeply grateful to the West Hill Foundation for Nature for its generous philanthropic support for this project.

-Thanks to our partners at the Land Trust Alliance, especially Renee Kivikko and Rob Aldrich, for their help with connecting this project firmly to the needs of land trusts.
-Thank you to the 180 land trust staff and volunteers across America who participated in our survey of land trusts.
+Thanks to our partners at the Land Trust Alliance, especially Renee Kivikko and Rob Aldrich, for their efforts to connect this project to the needs of land trusts.
+And thank you to the 180 land trust staff and volunteers across the country who gave us invaluable feedback that helped shape this project from the outset.

-Thanks to The Nature Conservancy, especially Danielle Conboy and Brad Northrup, for providing data on its ecoregional plans, protected areas, and other content topics, and to many staff at the Conservancy—both in the Worldwide Office in Arlington and the state chapters in Colorado, Florida, Maine, Virginia, and Washington—for their assistance with content development.
+Thanks to The Nature Conservancy for providing data on its ecoregional plans, protected areas, and other content topics, and to many staff at the Conservancy—both in the Worldwide Office in Arlington and the state chapters in Colorado, Florida, Maine, Virginia, and Washington—for their assistance with content development.

-We’d also like to recognize a number of individuals whose early interest in and support for LandScope America has been important to its progress, including: Gina LaRocco, Katie Theoharides, Sara Vickerman, and Aimee Weldon of Defenders of Wildlife; Andrew duMoulin, Breece Robertson, Matthew Shaffer, and Matt Zieper of The Trust for Public Land; Jim Strittholt and Tosha Comendant of the Conservation Biology Institute; Kim Herman and Deb Kraus of the Natural Areas Association; Dave Chadwick (previously) and Mark Humpert of the Association of Fish and Wildlife Agencies; John Cecil of the National Audubon Society; Dave Theobald of the Colorado State University Natural Resource Ecology Laboratory; Larry Orman of Green Info Network; Peter Szabo, Principal, Bloomingdale Management Advisors; and Chris Sawyer of the West Hill Foundation for Nature.
+Numerous individuals invested their interest in and support for LandScope America's progress, including: Gina LaRocco, Katie Theoharides, Sara Vickerman, and Aimee Weldon of Defenders of Wildlife; Andrew duMoulin, Breece Robertson, Matthew Shaffer, and Matt Zieper of The Trust for Public Land; Jim Strittholt and Tosha Comendant of the Conservation Biology Institute; Kim Herman and Deb Kraus of the Natural Areas Association; Dave Chadwick (previously) and Mark Humpert of the Association of Fish and Wildlife Agencies; John Cecil of the National Audubon Society; Dave Theobald of the Colorado State University Natural Resource Ecology Laboratory; Larry Orman of Green Info Network; Peter Szabo, Principal, Bloomingdale Management Advisors; and Chris Sawyer of the West Hill Foundation for Nature.

 Special thanks to Bruce Stein, previously Vice President for Science at NatureServe and now with the National Wildlife Federation, who led the project through much of its concept design and development phases, and continues to provide insight as a member of the National Editorial Panel.